0x60df/loophole/README.md

 named `loophole-mode-map` which holds some loophole commands.
 This is, as the name suggests, activated when `loophole-mode` is enabled.

+#### Naming loophole-map

+If you like some loophole-map, naming them may help.
+Loophole-maps are initially named as `loophole-n-map`.
+They can be renamed by `loophole-name`.
+Once loophole-map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and never overwritten.

 #### Loophole mode

 `loophole-mode` is the minor mode for managing temporary key bindings.